oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 ## Learn more about Terraform and Okta

-You now have a simple multi-stage build pipeline that allows you to review and deploy changes to each of your Okta environments in a simple and reliable way.
+You now have a simple multi-stage build pipeline that allows you to review and deploy changes to each of your Okta environments simply and reliably.
 This enables you to manage your identity service just like you would any other infrastructure component.

 To continue learning about Terraform, Okta security, and DevOps, check out the links below: